-Please contact Rocky Weber, NCC President & General Counsel 402.475.6555 | rocky@nebr.coop

-LEGISLATIVE PRIORITIES

-The primary responsibility of the Council in the legislative arena is to monitor and effect legislation that pertains to "cooperative specific issues" that affect the very nature of the cooperative business model.
-These legislative priorities include, but are not limited to:

-- ✓ Cooperatives as business entities unique from corporations and limited liability companies; and - ✓ Cooperative corporate governance and the rights and obligations of cooperative board members, stockholders and patrons; and - Laws, including tax codes, that may affect how cooperatives allocate patronage to their patrons; and - ✓ Equity management and equity redemption restrictions; and - Securities and other "safe harbor" exemptions that provide cooperatives the ability to raise and manage equity - ✓ Lien priorities for input suppliers

-These priorities impact local and regional cooperatives, utility and transportation cooperatives, and the Farm Credit System.

-We also monitor legislative and regulatory issues that impact the ability of cooperatives to carry out business that will benefit their farmer-owners.

-The Economic Impact and Tax Revenue Impact of Nebraska's Supply/Marketing Cooperatives

-Nebraska's farmer-owned cooperatives are a cornerstone of the agricultural economy in the state.
-The facts below from the 2017/18 fiscal year, illustrate the pervasive and profound impact that farmers, doing business on a "cooperative basis," have on our rural economy.
+Please contact Rocky Weber, NCC President & General Counsel 402.475.6555 cocky@nebr.coop LEGISLATIVE PRIORITIES The primary responsibility of the Council in the legislative arena is to monitor and effect legislation that pertains to "cooperative specific issues" that affect the very nature of the cooperative business model.
+These legislative priorities include, but are not limited to: - Cooperatives as business entities unique from corporations and limited liability companies; and - Cooperative corporate governance and the rights and obligations of cooperative board members, stockholders and patrons; and - Laws, including tax codes, that may affect how cooperatives allocate patronage to their patrons; and - Equity management and equity redemption restrictions; and - Securities and other "safe harbor" exemptions that provide cooperatives the ability to raise and manage equity - ✓ Lien priorities for input suppliers These priorities impact local and regional cooperatives, utility and transportation cooperatives, and the Farm Credit System.
+We also monitor legislative and regulatory issues that impact the ability of cooperatives to carry out business that will benefit their farmer-owners and users.
+The Economic Impact and Tax Revenue Impact of Nebraska's Supply/Marketing Cooperatives Nebraska's farmer-owned cooperatives are a cornerstone of the agricultural economy in the state.
+The facts below from the 2020/21 fiscal year, illustrate the pervasive and profound impact that farmers, doing business on a "cooperative basis," have on our rural economy.

-398 cooperative locations in Nebraska

-It is important to realize that the vast majority of the salaries, taxes, and investment is being made in our state's most rural communities where few other businesses or individuals are investing.

-These farmer-owned cooperatives are not only providing needed goods and services for over 50,000 Nebraskans, but because the cooperatives are farmer owned, the savings (profits) generated are returned to the farmer owners.
+402 cooperative locations in Nebraska and 71 cooperative locations out of state It is important to realize that the vast majority of the salaries, taxes, and investment is being made in our state's most rural communities where few other businesses or individuals are investing.
+These farmer-owned cooperatives are not only providing needed goods and services for over 59,000 Nebraskans, but because the cooperatives are farmer owned, the savings (profits) generated are returned to the farmer owners in the form of patronage. total employees 5,140 total voting members 59,058 annual total sales \$9.4 billion annual payroll \$388.4 million annual equity/estate redemptions \$37.3 million annual patronage allocations \$66.7 million annual investment in new equipment/facilities \$182.8 million annual total property taxes paid \$20.4 million total federal/state income taxes paid \$3.5 million total charitable, scholarship & community support donations \$2 million

-total employees

-total voting members

-annual total sales

-\$5.7 billion

-annual payroll

-annual equity/estate redemptions

-annual patronage allocations

-annual investment in new equipment/facilities

-annual total property taxes paid

-\$15 million

-total federal/state income taxes paid

-\$4 million

-In 2015, the Nebraska Cooperative Council commissioned the Bureau of Research at the University of Nebraska-Lincoln to conduct a study of the economic effect of Nebraska's farmer owned supply/marketing and regional cooperatives.
-According to the study, published in 2016, Nebraska's supply/marketing cooperatives and regional cooperatives' operations in Nebraska provided a \$2.2 billion impact on Nebraska's economy.
-Of this total, average annual economic impacts of \$127.2 million were felt in the Omaha and Lincoln metropolitan areas.